Rud5G/Autoindigestion/README.md

         <string>itsasecret</string>
     </dict>
     </plist>
+The installer will create a similar one at `"/Library/Autoindigestion/Vendors/ExampleVendor.plist"`.
 The vendor ID is available in iTunes Connect on the "Sales and Trends" page or can be found in an existing sales report.
 For security, do **not** use the  username and password of your iTunes Connect Admin user in the vendor file!
 Create a separate iTunes Connect user limited to the Sales role for use with Autoindigestion.
 For additional security, run `chmod 600 "<vendor file>"` and `sudo chown root:admin "<vendor file>"` on each vendor file you create.

-To run Autoindigestion automatically each day at a specific time, create a launchd item at `"/Library/LaunchDaemons/Autoindigestion.plist"`.
+The installer creates and loads a launchd item at `"/Library/LaunchDaemons/Autoindigestion.plist"` that will run Autoindigestion automatically each day.
 Here is a sample launchd item that runs at 8:30 AM in the morning and again at 1030 PM in the evening:

     <?xml version="1.0" encoding="UTF-8"?>
     <!DOCTYPE plist PUBLIC "-//Apple Computer//DTD PLIST 1.0//EN"